Astienth/Circuit_Superstars_VR_bHaptics/README.md

 - Hold "Start" button on a gamepad or press F2 on the keyboard to recenter VR view

 # <b>Options</b></br>
-In the game root folder in /BepInEx/config.
+- In the game root folder in /BepInEx/config.
 You'll find a txt file called "CircuitSuperstars_VR.cfg".
-You can disable tunelling effect in first person view in this file (tunneling = true or tunneling = false) </br>
+- You can disable tunelling effect in first person view in this file (tunneling = true or tunneling = false) </br>
-In the game root folder in /BepInEx/config, you'll find a config file named "UnityVR_Bepinex.cfg".
-In this file search for "Decoupled Pitch = true".
-This forces the virtual horizon to be horizontal, but then you have to physically look down.
-It can be deactived with "Decoupled Pitch = false"
+- You can enable the game horizontal plane to be as horizontal as the real world by changing "horizonalView = false" to "horizonalView = true"

 # <b>Deactivate the VR mod</b></br>
 If you wanna deactivate the VR mod, you just need to rename the file <b>winhttp.dll</b> in the game root folder.</br>